 Specifically, if you’re looking to admire the architecture, start with the Allen-Bradley Clock Tower and the Basilica of St. Josaphat.
 And, be sure to check out all of the street murals while you’re at it!
 Meanwhile, visiting the Harley-Davidson Museum is a must, much like unwinding after meetings on the waterfront.

-Or, avoid the city crowd and escape to the shores of Lake Michigan, bike on the Oak Leaf Trail, or take a drive and explore the quirky towns nearby.
-If the outskirts are not your thing and you’re mainly missing happy hour with colleagues, squeeze in a cold brew after work.
+Avoid the city crowd and escape to the shores of Lake Michigan, bike on the Oak Leaf Trail, or take a drive and explore the quirky towns nearby.
+If the outskirts are not your thing and you’re mainly missing happy hour with colleagues, you can squeeze in a cold brew after work.

-The most important criteria when looking for a place to work remotely from is likely internet speed, and Virginia Beach has it.
+The most important criteria when looking for a remote work destination is likely internet speed, and Virginia Beach has it.

 Other perks of this resort city include just about anything you could possibly desire — sun, outdoor activities, fresh air and good seafood.
 The best thing is that you don’t need to head over to cramped beaches to enjoy them.
 You can bask in the Virginia sun just about anywhere in this coastal city.

-With social distancing still being the norm, you might think of working remotely somewhere else while you isolate.
+With social distancing still being the norm, you might think of trying out a different remote work destination while you isolate.
 A nice scenery can do wonders for your productivity, but remember to stay safe and consider traveling only if you must.

 Top 50 U.S. Vacation Spots for Remote Work